faizahm-gif/Food-Volume-estimation/README.md

 - `masks/plate_mask.png`, `masks/<item_key>.png` — binary PNG masks
 - `plate_mask.npy` — raw plate mask array
 - `food_item_volumes_cc.json` — per-item + total volume in cc

-No histograms or side-by-side comparison figures are generated — only the depth map and segmentation masks, per current preference.

-## Notes carried over from the notebook

-- **No convex-hull plate fallback.** The plate/tray mask must come from Grounding DINO + SAM2; if no plate is detected, the pipeline raises with a suggestion to lower `min_confidence` or use a clearer photo.
-- **No EXIF or auto camera-calibration.** Focal length is always looked up from the manual `CAMERA_INTRINSICS_OVERRIDES` table in `config/config.py`.
-- **Single reference depth per thali.** The reference depth is the median depth over the whole plate mask (no per-item local ring search, no global plane fit).
-Height is `thali_reference_depth - food_depth`, `abs()`'d only as a last-resort cleanup of edge noise, with a diagnostic printed per item.